IAmWangari/SQL_Retail_Metrics/README.md

 GROUP BY category;
 ```

-5. **Write a SQL query to find all transactions where the total_sale is greater than 1000.**:
+5. **Write a SQL query to find all transactions where the total_sale is greater than 1000**:
 ```sql
 SELECT *
 FROM retail_sales
 WHERE total_sale > 1000;
 ```

-6. **Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category.**:
+6. **Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category**:
 ```sql
 SELECT category,
 	   gender,